Metastatic Cancer: When Cancer Spreads

 Cancer cells spread through the body in a series of steps.
 These steps include:

-- Causing new blood vessels to grow, which creates a blood supply that allows the tumor to continue growing
+- causing new blood vessels to grow, which creates a blood supply that allows the metastatic tumor to continue growing

 Where Cancer Spreads